binary-butterfly/validataclass/docs/03-basic-validators.md

 It accepts the **values** of the Enum and converts the input value to the according enum **member**.

+Strings will be matched case-sensitively by default.
+To change this, set `case_insensitive=True`.

 By default all values in the Enum are accepted as input.
 This can be optionally restricted by specifying the `allowed_values` parameter, which will override the list of allowed values.
 Values in this list that are not valid for the Enum will be silently ignored.